 The main goal of any business is to maximize profits, and how well a business thrives depends on what economic resources are available to it.
 A simple equation can be used to represent these resources (assets) and show where they came from.
 It is imperative for any business owner to understand the basics of the accounting equation and to learn how to apply it to their business.
 So what is the accounting equation and what is it used for?

 The accounting equation is used primarily to create a balance sheet:

 ⮚ Assets are resources owned or controlled by an enterprise from which the company expects future economic benefits.
 Some examples of assets are:

-- something belonging to you – money, land, buildings, goods, trademarks, shares of other companies, equipment, transport;
+- Something the company owns – money, land, buildings, goods, trademarks, shares in other companies, equipment, transport;

-⮚ Liabilities are everything that you owe to others and are obliged to return within a specified period.
-This is the debt of the enterprise arising from the events of
+⮚ Liabilities everything the company owes to others and has an obligation to return within a specified period.
+This is the enterprise’s debt accumulated over time.

 The Extended Accounting Equation

 The basic accounting equation expresses the relationship between assets, liabilities, and equity at a specific point in time.
 The company can also see the impact of transactions and how net income affects equity.
 But the accounting equation can be expressed in more than just a basic form.

 Assets = Liabilities + Owner’s Equity

 Assets = Liabilities + Owner’s Equity + Profit